rsdoiel/antenna/archives/2025/columns_2025.11.md

 **@Dave Winer's Scripting News** (date: 2025-03-18, from: Dave Winer's Scripting News)

-This post is for idiots like you who <a href="https://imgs.scripting.com/2025/03/18/theBulwarkHatesYou.png">click</a> on links to The Bulwark.
+This post is for idiots like <s>you</s> me who <a href="https://imgs.scripting.com/2025/03/18/theBulwarkHatesYou.png">click</a> on links to The Bulwark.

 <br>